|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 The name Meteora, meaning "suspended in air" encompasses the 24 monasteries set in the canyons of the Eastern Pindus Mountains.
 The Byzantine Monasteries dating back to the 14th century were constructed on the tops of huge rock pillars, and are one of the most memorable sites in northern Greece.

 Day 10: To Athens, Ferry (catamaran) from Rafina to the Island of Tinos

 Day 11: Tinos, Chora

 After an early breakfast, we depart for the village of Exomburgo, where a stunning view of the Aegean awaits us.
 Explore the Venetian Castle, situated on top of an overgrown hill.
 This fortress was built on the ruins of Psofida, an ancient acropolis of the islands.
 Continue on to the Church of the Sacred Heart.
 Following the well maintained path to Chora, we will pass through the village of Tripotamo and the Church of Kyra - Xeni to end the trek in Chora.
-Wonder through the white walled streets and lanes in one of the most picturesque Cylades settlements.
+Wander through the white walled streets and lanes in one of the most picturesque Cylades settlements.
 In the afternoon journey back to Tinos for a relaxing dinner by the sea.

 Day 13: Ferry to Mykonos